 Where do I find grey literature?

 Searching Google is a good start.
 However, there are specific resources including grey literature, most of them free of charge.
-Several databases in KIB Finder do also include grey literature; for instance, dissertations are found in Cinahl and PsycInfo.
+Several databases at Databases & e-resources do also include grey literature; for instance, dissertations are found in Cinahl and PsycInfo.